ibm-cloud-docs/monitoring/notifications.md

     * For a **PagerDuty** notification channel, first you must authorize Sysdig to integrate with your account.
 When you select PagerDuty, a wizard to configure the integration with Sysdig opens.
 Click either **Authorize Integration** or **Sign In Using Your Identity Provider** to authorize PagerDuty.
 Choose an existing service or set up a new service for Sysdig notifications, then click **Finish Integration**.
 Select the escalation policy to use for Sysdig incidents.
 Then, on the *Notifications* tab, confirm your PagerDuty account, your service name, and the service key.

-    * Optionaly, and for integartions that allow a test, enable the *Test notification* condition to receive a test notification.
+    * Optionally, and for integrations that allow a test, enable the *Test notification* condition to receive a test notification.
 If you do not receive a test notification in 10 minutes, review your channel configuration.

 6. Click **CREATE CHANNEL**.